cybercongress/cybertensor-developer-docs/docs/glossary.md

 Validators in the root network.
 The largest 64 subnet validators across all active subnets, in terms of the subnet validator stake, are by default the  validators in the root network.

 ## S

-### Senate

-A group of elected delegates formed from the top K delegate hotkeys, responsible for approving or disapproving proposals made by the Triumvirate.

 ### Stake